axibase/atsd/integration/nmon/file-streaming.md

 #### Setup nmon File Streaming

-Set up `crontab` so that the `nmon` daemon collects the data continuously and the appended data is sent into ATSD.
+Set up `crontab` to collect data continuously from `nmon` daemon and the appended data is sent into ATSD.

 #### Setup nmon File Streaming with Sender Script – Installed from Repositories